-Navy grappling with bed-bug infestation of Bremerton-based nuclear submarine
+Navy grappling with bedbug infestation of Bremerton-based nuclear submarine

 “They are really frustrated and feel like they have been let down by the Navy,” said Jeffery Rachall, who previously served aboard the submarine and — since leaving military service in 2018 — has remained in close contact with other crew.
 “They are complaining about a lack of sleep.
 They itch, and the bugs are crawling all over.”

-Bed bugs are oval-shaped insects, about one-quarter inch long when fully grown, that feed on blood from humans and some animals.
+Bedbugs are oval-shaped insects, about one-quarter inch long when fully grown, that feed on blood from humans and some animals.
 They can be transported into hotels, homes and boats on people’s clothing, luggage or other personal belongings.
 They often take up residence in beds, where they may leave small spots that mark their presence.
 Though bites swell and become itchy, it may take two days or more for them to show up.

 It is unclear how the infestation started on the USS Connecticut, but it’s possible it was during a port stop, according to Rachall.